 Convequity, founded in July 2019, is a technology-focused equity research firm.
-We've advised institutional investors with a combined total of $3bn+ of AUM, and have amassed broad retail investor coverage with 10m+ views.
+We've advised institutional investors with a combined total of $50bn+ of AUM in related sectors, and have amassed broad retail investor coverage with 10m+ views.
 We started Convequity because of one simple observation - Wall Street analysts don't truly understand the B2B products, the technological architectures, and the founder visions of the companies under their coverage.
 And because of this, Wall Street analysts are failing to deeply understand competitive advantages, and Wall Street clients are missing out on long-term alpha opportunities.

 Convequity offers investors research that helps them tap into the alpha residing in the technological aspects of tech investing.
 In essence, our differentiation is our ability to bridge finance and technology.
 We're investors and technologists, and hence have a unique style of breaking down the knowledge barriers that investors face when learning about tech stocks and their associated investment potential.